Necron3574/Necron3574.github.io/pages/aspire24.md

 The session began with playful exercises focused on exploring the nuances of voice modulation and pitch.
 We partnered up with random individuals, experimenting with different tones and modulations while engaging in conversation.

-One of the highlights was an activity where we formed groups with strangers and created impromptu stories using any three random words (Ours were Izaac, Orange, and WaterBottle).
+One of the highlights was an activity where we formed groups with strangers and created impromptu stories using any three random words (Ours were Izaac, Orange, and Water Bottle).
 After crafting our stories, we were challenged to enact it and keep improvising by either expanding or shortening our act.
 We also were told to "sing" our story or "mime" our story to really improve our modulation and non-verbal skills.

 In between the sessions, we also had a lot of time to interact with people from different teams, countries, cultures.
-I met a lot of folks from Isreal who were also into Microsoft Security and got to learn a lot more about their culture and way of life.
+I met a lot of folks from Israel who were also into Microsoft Security and got to learn a lot more about their culture and way of life.

 Our next session, we had our next Keynote Speaker, Cassandra Worthy.
 She talked about the concept of Change Enthusiasm which is the excitement or eagerness that individuals or groups exhibit towards embracing and implementing change within an organization.
 It's a measure of how positively people respond to the prospect of change and their willingness to actively participate in it rather than resist it.
-She gave us anecdotes from her life where she felt like she was unable to work with her manager or peers and taught us how to exhibit growth mindset and embrace change in our communities.
+She gave us anecdotes from her life where she felt like she had challenges in her work, with her manager or peers and taught us how to exhibit growth mindset and embrace change in our communities.

 We (Ritika, Anusha and I) then rushed to our hotels to get changed up and ready to meet a Senior Leader at Defender Experts - Ryan Kivett.
 Though I felt a bit nervous beforehand, it turned out to be unnecessary.
 We met at a restaurant within the Westin (He was gracious enough to take time out and come meet us in Seattle) and once he came over we started talking about many different things.
 We talked about our experience with Aspire so far and the different activities we had gone through.
 We asked him how he started off his career and he told us about his early days, different teams and projects he worked on.
 He told us the story of how the Defender Experts service began.
 We talked a lot about AI and how it has potential to enhance our service greatly.
-He gave me some great personal advice about higher education and whether its a nessecity for me to have a masters degree as I progress in my career in Microsoft.
+He gave me some great personal advice about higher education and whether its a necessity for me to have a masters degree as I progress in my career.
-We also talked about our hobbies where I told him about my unhealthy addiction to counterstrike and he told us how he loved fishing.
+We also talked about our hobbies where I told him about my unhealthy addiction to CounterStrike and he told us how he loved fishing.

-We didn't even realise that we spent nearly 3 hours talking.
+We didn't even realize that we spent nearly 3 hours talking.
 We took a nice picture by a fireplace nearby before we said goodbye to Ryan:

 ![Picture with Ryan](/assets/images/ryan_pic.jpg){: width="70%" style="display:block; margin-left:auto; margin-right:auto"}